-- Students must satisfy the pre-academic requirements at SUNY Korea by the Spring semester preceding their visit to SBU home campus: - For detailed pre-academic requirements, please refer to page 18. - Students must complete remaining Stony Brook Curriculum (SBC) requirements at SBU.
+- Students must satisfy the pre-academic requirements at SUNY Korea by the Spring semester preceding their visit to the SBU home campus in the fall: - For detailed pre-academic requirements, please refer to page 18. - Students must complete remaining Stony Brook Curriculum (SBC) requirements at SBU→ are strongly encouraged to complete as many of their remaining Stony Brook Curriculum (SBC) requirements as possible while studying at the SBU home campus.
 Students must obtain the required minimum passing letter grade in the SBC courses, and meet the appropriate grade requirements in the major. - Students must maintain a full-time matriculation status and are not permitted to take a leave of absence while studying at Stony Brook University.
 Students who are called for military duty while in the United States must contact Academic Affairs at SUNY Korea immediately and report their status to request for its postponement. - B. According to the agreement made between Stony Brook University and the Ministry of Education in Korea, students from SUNY Korea campus are not allowed to transfer to a different major program offered at Stony Brook.
-Visiting Year and Duration of Stay - Students must go to SBU for two semesters during their undergraduate study.
-The following regulation applies to all students in SUNY Korea. - In order to study at SBU, students must pass the ACADEMIC condition prescribed by each department and be advised by the department coordinator.
-Contact the coordinator or Chair if you have any questions regarding the ACADEMIC condition - Students are not permitted to enroll in courses offered in SUNY Korea during their one year of residency at SBU.
+Visiting Year and Duration of Stay - Students must go to SBU → study at SBU for two semesters (Fall Semester and the following Spring Semester) during their undergraduate study.
+The following regulation applies to all students in SUNY Korea.

-- EXCEPTION: Students with unusual circumstances may petition to postpone their visit to SBU.
-The petition must be approved by SUNY Korea with consultation of the relevant SBU office (by end of March).
+- In order to study at SBU, students must pass the ACADEMIC condition prescribed by each department and be advised by the Department Coordinator.
+Contact the coordinator or Chair if you have any questions regarding the ACADEMIC condition. - Students are not permitted to enroll in courses offered in SUNY Korea during their one year of residency at SBU. - EXCEPTION: Students with unusual circumstances may petition to postpone their visit to SBU.
+The petition must be approved by SUNY Korea with consultation of the relevant SBU office (by end of March)→ by the Department Chair and the Dean of Academic Affairs at SUNY Korea, in consultation with the relevant SBU office (by the end of March).
 When students are out of sequence due to such a delay, the university cannot guarantee the offering of adequate courses for their extra semesters in Korea before their visit to SBU.
 Students under exception are strongly encouraged to consult with Academic Affairs. - Students, after appropriate approval, will receive an I-20 from SBU for the application of the U.S. F-1 visa.
 The F-1 visa will be valid for one year, without any extension.
 Thus, students are required to finish the prescribed SBC and major courses within two semesters in the United States without exception.
-After a year, students are required to return to SUNY Korea to continue their study towards their degree, unless they cannot complete the degree program at SBU within one year. - If a student does not pass or finish the prescribed SBC courses or required courses in their majors, s/he may/must take courses in the Winter/Summer sessions, or equivalent.
-If they fail to pass those courses, the university cannot guarantee the offering of adequate courses for their extra semesters, when they return to SUNY Korea.
+After a year, students are required to return to SUNY Korea to continue their study towards their degree, unless they cannot complete the degree program at SBU within one year.

-C. Policy for Transfer Students
+- If a student does not pass or finish the prescribed SBC courses or required courses in their majors, s/he may/must take courses in the Winter/Summer sessions, or equivalent.
+If they fail to pass those courses, the university cannot guarantee the offering of adequate courses for their extra semesters, when they return to SUNY Korea. - C. Policy for Transfer Students - Transfer students shall follow the same policy to visit SBU home campus, effective from Fall 2020.